dyne/dowse/README.md

 # Development

+The main development repository is on https://github.com/dyne/dowse

-In the `ops` directory an Ansible recipe is found along a ready to use Vagrant configuration to build two virtual machines (leader and client) that simulate a LAN to do further testing of Dowse.
+Inside the `ops` directory an Ansible recipe is found along a ready to use Vagrant configuration to build two virtual machines (leader and client) that simulate a LAN to do further testing of Dowse.

 ```